design-first/system-runtime/src/systems/README.md

 System Runtime has got a customizable system.
 You can update all its components, models or behaviors to follow your needs.
 To do so:

 * open a version of [System Designer](https://designfirst.io/systemdesigner/),
-* edit the system you want,
+* import the system you want,
+* edit the system,
 * export it,
 * save it in the same place and
 * run `npm run build`.